 When we found out that two of our friends from the States, Archie and Angie, wanted to visit Chamonix during their two-week vacation to Europe, we were stoked to get another chance to explore the area with them!Hiking in the French Alps offers some of Europe's most stunning scenery.
 Use our quick travel guide to hit the trails from Planpraz for mind-blowing views.

-On the day their plane touched down in Geneva, Travis and I arrived in Chamonix early, hiking up to the Mer de Glace Glacier before meeting up with them afterwards for dinner.
-They must have been absolutely exhausted after their long flight from California and the 9-hour time difference, but rather than succumbing to jet lag, they put their baby to bed in the tent and stayed up chatting with us most of the night.
+On the day their plane touched down in Geneva, Travis and I arrived in Chamonix early.
+We hiked up to the Mer de Glace Glacier before meeting up with them afterwards for dinner.
+They must have been absolutely exhausted after their long flight from California and the 9-hour time difference, but we stayed up chatting most of the night.

 Lolling around for a late breakfast, we finally checked out of Camping Mer de Glace before deciding to take the cable car up to the Aiguille du Midi, a peak just barely visible from our campground.

 The highest of Chamonix’s Needles, it promised a fun ride in one of the world’s longest aerial lifts, a glass-bottomed room suspended over sheer cliffs at the summit, and unbeatable views of the Alps.

 It wasn’t until we arrived at the cable car station to buy tickets that we discovered that children under the age of 3 years aren’t allowed to ride the lift.